top of page

 Director of Bands

-Mr. Martin is the conductor of the American Youth Concert Orchestra.
-He served as treasurer of the Virginia Music Educators Association (VMEA) from 2016-2021.
+Mr. Martin served as treasurer of VMEA from 2016-2021.
 He has served in other leadership capacities for VMEA, including as the logistical coordinator for their annual conference.
 He has been an adjudicator and a clinician for concert, jazz, and marching band events across Virginia.
-Mr. Martin is a National Board Certified Teacher.
-He was named Fairfax County Band Director of the Year in 2017.
+He is a National Board Certified Teacher, and was named Fairfax County Band Director of the Year in 2017.

 Mr. Martin received his bachelor’s in music education from Florida State University and his master’s in music education with a focus in instrumental conducting from George Mason University, where he graduated with the Distinguished Graduate Student Award.